zlittell/MSF-XINPUT/README.md

 This should assist in creating some really cool and unique controllers.
 Especially with VR headsets coming out all year.

 <b>UPDATE</b><br />
+I have updated the board.txt file to include the menu option for the Teensy 3.1 and 3.2 platform!
+Support for these boards is now working!
+Huge thanks to Luis Salvador from PinballSP for figuring it out and sending the code snippet to my email!
+<br /><b>/UPDATE</b>

+<b>UPDATE</b><br />
 The first version of the user guide for this library has been completed.
 This should provide a decent explanation of the functions available to the user from the library.
 <br /><b>/UPDATE</b>